ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var id = 22347;  // decimal? | The id of the packaged food product.
+            var id = 22347;  // decimal? | The id of the packaged food.

             try
             {